 Compelling and compassionate, the Courageous Parents Network core staff speak to the lived experience of patient families with a unique combination of authority and sensitivity.
 All bereaved parents and/or pediatric palliative care professionals, they are conversant in the language of serious, rare and fatal conditions—and how a devastating diagnosis, the illness journey, and bereavement affect the family and the caregiver-provider relationship.

-- Introduction to the Lived Family Experience for New Pediatric Providers
+- Understanding the Lived Family Experience

 Blyth Taylor Lord, Founder and Executive Director

 Blyth founded Courageous Parents Network in 2014 and has since worked full-time with leaders in pediatric palliative care—doctors, nurses and nurse practitioners, social workers, patient advocacy groups, palliative and hospice care providers—as well as with bereaved families, and families whose children are currently living with life-limiting illness.
 She serves on the board of National Tay-Sachs and Allied Diseases Association, where she helps oversee NTSAD’s family support services, and as co-chair of the Parent Working Group for the American Academy of Pediatrics’ Section on Hospice and Palliative Medicine.
-More about Blyth>>

-Janet Duncan, MSN, CNP, Director of Medical Provider Outreach
+Janet Duncan, MSN, CNP, Editor, Educational Content

 Janet Duncan, a Certified Pediatric Nurse Practitioner, helped found the Pediatric Advanced Care Team (PACT) of Dana-Farber Cancer Institute and Boston Children’s Hospital.
 She worked as a bedside nurse and educator with families who had children diagnosed with cancer and, later in her palliative care role, with families of children with diverse diagnoses of a serious illness.
 She continues to feel passion and find meaning in supporting families and children through her work with CPN.

 Kerri worked with children with complex medical needs for many years before becoming a parent to one herself.
 During her son’s short life, Kerri focused on quality of life for her son and became heavily involved in the many facets of the palliative care community.
 She has remained a part of this community through her work as a pediatric massage therapist, blogger and advocate for families of children with complex medical needs.
 Kerri believes strongly in the efficacy of whole family wellness and peer support surrounding end-of-life care for a child.
 Her personal experience gives her relevant perspective that she is always happy to share with others.
-More about Kerri>>

-Jennifer Siedman, Patient Disease Outreach Coordinator
+Jennifer Siedman, Family and Patient Disease Outreach Coordinator

 The co-founder with her husband of Ben’s Dream-Sanfilippo Research Foundation, founded to honor their son Benjamin, Jennifer has worked with researchers, patient advocacy groups and foundations worldwide to fund and advance gene therapy now in clinical trials in the U.S., Spain and Australia.
-Her commitment to advocating for children with special needs has also driven her 15-year career as a development professional and consultant.
-Jennifer has been recognized by Global Genes RARE Champion of Hope and the Boston Celtics Heroes Among Us awards for her contributions.
+Her commitment to advocating for children with special needs has also driven her career as a development professional and consultant.
+Jennifer has been recognized with the Global Genes RARE Champion of Hope and the Boston Celtics Heroes Among Us awards for her contributions.
 She became part of the Courageous Parents Network family when she and her husband shared their story in a CPN video, and she served on the CPN Parent Advisory board before joining the staff.